In Minneapolis, Frey's reelection bid goes to overtime - NewsBreak

 With voting nearly complete Tuesday, Frey had about 43% of the vote, well ahead of a pair of challengers running at about 20% each.
 But he needed more than 50% to win, and under the city's ranked-choice voting system, election officials were to begin sorting second- and potentially third-place choices on Wednesday to allocate them to candidates.

 Frey, a Democrat in a liberal-dominated city, faced sharp pressure from competitors on his left flank.
 Seventeen candidates had entered the race for mayor, many taking issue with the way Frey has handled changes to the police department since George Floyd was killed by a Minneapolis officer last year.
-Frey positioned himself as an opponent of an effort to eliminate the police department and of the most vocal liberals who were seeking a symbolic victory in Floyd's city.
+Frey positioned himself as a defender of keeping the police department — and was against the most liberal and vocal progressives who were seeking a symbolic victory in Floyd’s city.

 Under the ranked-choice system, candidates with no chance to win after the first round of counting are eliminated.
 A voter who backed such an unsuccessful candidate would then have his or her second choice tabulated, presuming that candidate remained in the race.
 The process is repeated until a candidate is declared the winner.